Skip to main content

 1. Log in to the PostgreSQL database as an administrator.

-2. Execute the following commands to create an account for data synchronization/development tasks.
+2. Execute the following command format to create an account for data synchronization/development tasks.

 CREATE USER username WITH PASSWORD 'password';

-3. Execute the following command to grant permissions to the database user.
+3. Execute the following command format to grant database account permissions.

--- Enter the database you want to authorize
+-- Switch to the database to be authorized

 \c database_name;